cryptic-veil/cryptic-veil/README.md

 ༊*·  ENG / CN 中文

-༊*· not rlly good at maintaining long term relationships as i tend to drain out quickly gulps

 ༊*· yes i will cut you off if you are moots with any problematic person

 ༊*· block/hide freely